ThinkingDarusik/CppFPSNetworking/README.md

 # CppFPSNetworking
 Basic Networking Example using UE5 CPP

+Since I've been copyright claimed before for uploading an Unreal project on a public repository, I'll upload only the neccessary files.
+So If you just try to build this project, it might not work as is.

 ## How to build

 ### Method 1 (Recommended, a bit more complicated):